kallaway/100-days-of-code/r2-html-log.md

 **R2D3 - April 21st, 2019**
 Noticed that there was something I left out on the pull request I pushed to the guys at w3develops, today I corrected it and pushed it again.
 Then kept advancing on the HTML/CSS/Sass course I'm taking at Udemy.
 Worked a little on the first project of the site.

+**R2D4 - April 22nd, 2019**
+Ok, I've decided that for this round, I'll focus entirely on finishing the Modern HTML & CSS From The Beginning (Including Sass) course on Udemy.
+Today I worked a bit more on the first project of that course.
+I certainly enjoy working on UI/UX